lanl/scico/docs/source/style.rst

 Imports
 -------

 We follow the `Google import conventions <https://google.github.io/styleguide/pyguide.html#22-imports>`_.
-The usage of ``import`` statements should be reserved for packages and modules only excluding individual classes and functions.
+The use of ``import`` statements should be reserved for packages and modules only, i.e. individual classes and functions should not be imported.
 The only exception to this is the typing module.

 -  Use ``import x`` for importing packages and modules, where x is the package or module name.
 -  Use ``from x import y`` where x is the package name and y is the module name.